Sport in Georgia (country): Weightlifting

+Georgian Wrestling (Chidaoba)

+Chidaoba is an ancient of martial arts, which is habitually in Georgia.

 Motorsport

 The only race circuit in the Caucasian region is located in Georgia.
 Rustavi International Motorpark was originally built in 1978 and re-opened in 2012 after reconstruction costing $20 million.
 The track satisfies FIA Grade 2 requirements and currently hosts the Legends car racing series and Formula Alfa competitions.

+Golf

+In recent years, several golf courses have also opened in Georgia, with the 18-hole Tbilisi Hills golf course joined by the Paragraph Tabori Golf & Spa Resort in 2025.
+Paragraph Tabori is partnered with global golf specialists, IMG, and is also home to a driving range, golf academy, and indoor studios to encourage new golfers in Georgia to take up the sport.

 Winter sports

 Luge

 Nodar Kumaritashvili (Georgian: ნოდარ ქუმარიტაშვილი; 25 November 1988 – 12 February 2010) suffered a fatal crash during a training run prior to the 2010 Winter Olympics competition in Vancouver, Canada.
 He was the fourth athlete to die during Winter Olympics preparations in history, and the first in 18 years.
 The opening ceremonies of the Games, led by IOC President Jacques Rogge, which took place later on the fateful day, were dedicated to the 21-year-old.